DZRB-AM

-DZRB (738 AM), on-air as Radyo Pilipinas (RP1), is a radio station owned and operated by the Philippine Broadcasting Service, an attached agency under the Presidential Communications Office.
+DZRB (738 AM), on-air as Radyo Pilipinas - Radyo Publiko, is a radio station owned and operated by the Presidential Broadcast Service, an attached agency under the Presidential Communications Office.
 It serves as the flagship station of the Radyo Pilipinas network.
 The station's studios are located at the 4/F, PIA/Media Center Building, Visayas Ave., Brgy.
 Vasra, Diliman, Quezon City, and its transmitter is located at Brgy.
 Marulas, Valenzuela City.
-The station operates Weekdays from 6:00 AM to 12:00 MN and Weekends from 6:00 AM to 9:00 PM.
+The station operates on Weekdays from 4:00 AM to 10:00 PM, and Weekends from 6:00 AM to 10:00 PM.

 Established on May 8, 1933, DZRB is the first radio station in the Philippines before the launch of DZRH.

 History

-On May 8, 1933, the United States-sponsored Insular Government established and operated radio station KZSO in the Philippines on the frequency of 710 kilohertz with a power of 10,000 watts through the United States Information Service.
+On May 8, 1933, the Insular Government under the United States of America established and operated radio station KZSO in the Philippines, with a frequency of 710 kilohertz and power of 10,000 watts through the United States Information Service.
 In 1944, the callsign was change to KZFM, named after Frederick Marquardt.

-In September 1946, two months after the Philippines became an independent country from the US, KZFM was turned over to the Philippine government.
-With the transfer, the Philippine Broadcasting Service was born (the second broadcasting organization in the Philippines after Metropolitan Broadcasting Company).
+In September 1946, two months after the Philippines gained independence from the United States, KZFM was turned over to the nascent Philippine government, and the Philippine Broadcasting Service was born.